Det Harboeske Enkefruekloster: Harboe's Refuge for Widowed Ladies

 The building was extended with two bays and an extra floor by Elias David Häusser in connection with its conversion into a foundation.

-In 1754-60, the building was expanded and adapted under the supervision of Lauritz de Thurah.
+In 1754–60, the building was expanded and adapted under the supervision of Lauritz de Thurah.
 He created a building identical to the existing one and connected the two by a low gateway wing.
 In 1772, Caspar Frederik Harsdorff merged them into one building, topped by a large Mansard roof.
-The property was listed in the new cadastre of 1756 as No. 280 in the West Quarter.
+The property was listed in the new cadastre of 1756 as No. 280 in Western Quarter.

 In 2000, Realdania Byg took over the heavily neglected building and put it through a major renovation under the direction of Jens Baumann.